 Commissioner Marsha Porter-Norton

-Since moving to La Plata County, Marsha has given her time to many community endeavors including: La Plata County Fiscal Needs Committee; Airport Planning Advisory Committee; County Road and Bridge Campaign Issues Committee; Yes on C&D for La Plata County (tied to a statewide ballot question); United Way Fundraising Committee; Big Brothers/Big Sisters of La Plata County; La Plata Historical Society; Community Foundation Serving Southwest Colorado; Community Health Action Coalition; Durango Food Bank; and the Colorado Children’s Campaign It’s About Kids Network.
+Her volunteer experiences include the La Plata County Fiscal Needs Committee; Airport Planning Advisory Committee; County Road and Bridge Campaign Issues Committee; La Plata Community Clinic; United Way Fundraising Committee; Big Brothers/Big Sisters of La Plata County; La Plata Historical Society; Community Foundation Serving Southwest Colorado; Durango Food Bank; and the Colorado Children’s Campaign.

 Commissioner Porter-Norton's accolades and awards include: 2009 Colorado State Forest Service Statewide Partner of the Year ; the 2009 Boys and Girls Club of La Plata County Service to Youth Award; and the Leadership La Plata Barbara Conrad Leadership Award in 2006.
 Marsha holds a Bachelors of Arts degree in Social Work from Colorado State University and a Master of Social Work from the University of Denver (Denver campus program) and is a 2001 graduate of Leadership La Plata.

 Her husband, John Norton, is a Fort Lewis College Business School graduate.
 Both moved to Durango in 1994 and when not serving as a Commissioner, she is Xeriscape gardening, getting outdoors, reading and connecting with extended family members from across Colorado.